 EFFECT OF AGE ON ABSORPTION OF MANGANESE FROM HUMAN MILK, COW'S MILK AND INFANT FORMULA.
-Hassan Raghib, 678 Wai-Yee Chan and Owen M. Rennert.
-University of Oklahoma Health Sciences Center, Departments of Pediatrics and Biochemistry and Molecular Biology, Oklahoma City.
+Hassan Raghib, Wai-Yee Chan and Owen M. Rennert.
+University of 678

+Oklahoma Health Sciences Center, Departments of Pediatrics and Biochemistry and Molecular Biology, Oklahoma City.
 Bioavailability of manganese (Mn) in human milk, cow's milk and infant formula (Similac) was found to be different.
 The effect of intestinal maturation on the absorption of nutrients is well established.
-Using meonatal rat pups 8 to 11 days old, we have studied the effect of age on the bioavailability of manganese from these three types of milk.
+Using neonatal rat pups 8 to 11 days old, we have studied the effect of age on the bioavailability of manganese from these three types of milk.
 Rat pups starved for 14 hours were fed by intubation with Mn-54 labeled milk or formula.
 Absorption of Mn was monitored 3 hours after feeding by measuring Mn-54 radioactivity in the whole carcass without the digestive tract or the liver alone.
-Based on total radioactivity recovered in the carcass, absorption of Mn from formula was not affected by the carcass, absorption of Mn from formula was not affected by the age of the animal.
-Younger pups, however, absorbed Mn more efficiently from human milk and cow's milk than older pups (human milk: 31.6% fed at 8 days compared with 14.5% at 11 days; cow's milk 27.0% fed at 11 days compared with 13.1% at 11 days).
-A transition from high absorption to low absorption occurred at 10 days.
-Even though the liver accumulated comparable amounts of Mn-54 in 8 day old pups when they were fed labeled milk, or formula, significantly higher quantities of Mm-54 were found in the liver of formula fed ll day old pups.
-This difference in absorption of Mn from different types of milk might be accounted for by the change with age in the ability of the absorptive system to process the different Mn binding ligands in the milk studied.
+Based on total radioactivity recovered in the carcass, absorption of Mn from formula was not affected by the age of the animal.
+Younger pups, however, absorbed Mn more efficiently from human milk and cow's milk than older pups (human milk: 31.6% fed at 8 days compared with 14.5% at 11 days; cow's milk 27.0% fed at 11 days compared with 13.1% at 11 days). transition from high absorption to low absorption occurred at 10 days.
+Even though the liver accumulated comparable amounts of Mn-54 in 8 day old pups when they were fed labeled milk, or for-mula, significantly higher quantities of Mn-54 were found in the liver of formula fed 11 day old pups.
+This difference in absorption of Mn from different types of milk might be accounted for by the change with age in the ability of the absorptive system to process the different Mm binding ligands in the milk studied.
 (Supported by NIH grant HD 16730)

-HYDROXYSTEROL AND BILE ACID METABOLISM: TRANSITION FROM FETAL TO NEONATAL LIFE Indra Rajagopalan, Harikrishna Shukla, Engeline Kok and Norman B. Javitt (Spon. by Joseph Dancis) Department of Pediatrics, New York University School of Medicine, NY 10016
+HYDROXYSTEROL AND BILE ACID METABOLISM: 679 TRANSITION FROM FETAL TO NEONATAL LIFE Indra Rajagopalan, Harikrishna Shukla, Engeline Kok and Norman B. Javitt (Spon. by Joseph Dancis) Department of Pediatrics, New York University School of Medicine, NY 10016

 We have developed a noninvasive approach using stable isotopes that describes quantitatively the transition in hydroxysterol and bile acid metabolism.
-Deuterated (D4)-26-hydroxycholesterol disulfate (50 $\mu g$ ) dissolved in MCT oil is given to normal neonates before initial feeding and diapers collected at approximately 2 hr intervals for 72 hours.
+Deuterated (D4)-26-hydroxycholesterol disulfate (50 μ g) dissolved in MCT oil is given to normal neonates before initial feeding and diapers collected at approximately 2 hr intervals for 72 hours.
 Prior to analysis, a radioactive standard is added which permits calculation of total recovery of endogenous and isotopic 26-hydroxycholesterol after quantitation by isotope ratio mass spectrometry.
-The data from 3 normal neonates indicates rapid excretion of a preformed pool, In one instance, 82% recovery of D4 implied enterohepatic circulation, confirmed by identification of isotope in urine.
+The data from 3 normal neonates indicates rapid excretion of a preformed pool.
+In one instance, 82% recovery of D4 implied enterohepatic circulation, confirmed by identification of isotope in urine.
 Our approach (1) defines the normal transition from fetal to neonatal life, (2) gives insight into the role of altered bile acid metabolism in the pathogenesis of neonatal cholestasis (3) is generally applicable to a variety of metabolic pathways.

 PERINATAL FACTORS UNDERLYING NEONATAL CHOLESTASIS.
-Aarti Raut, Prabha C. Dosi, Edwin G. Brown, Bernard Z. Karmel, Richard W. Krouskop, and Avron Y. Sweet Division of Neonatology, Mount Sinai School of Medicine, Department of Pediatrics, New York, New York.
+Aarti Raut, Prabha C. Dosi, Edwin G. Brown, Bernard 680 Division of Neonatology, Mount Sinai School of Medicine, Depart-ment of Pediatrics, New York, New York.